tknie/clu/README.md

 You can use database roles and users authorization restriction if you use database users management.
 CluAPI provides a query entry role management to obmit user specific queries for read- or write-access.
 In addition you can define authorization access to some resources like tables or views.

+For example in `users.yaml` you can define read or write restriction for table, views or batch scripts

+* all tables and views are restricted using to prefix
+* the prefix ^ restrict to batch processing tasks or complex queries
+* the prefix < allows read/download file permissions
+* the prefix > allows write/upload file permissions

 ## Batch store usage